The beautiful game, the ugly game

 But it’s not just the World Cup that we’ll have to contend with.
 Last month, it was announced that Madison would get its very own minor league professional team.
 They’ll start playing next year at Breese Stevens Field and, in true Madison fashion, the owners have left it up to the community to decide on the team name and colors.
 My suggestion is the Madison Committees, who will wear shades of grey; but you can put in your own two cents.

 But here’s the thing.
-Given all that’s wrong with America football, I may have to stop mocking what billions of people all over the world like to call “the beautiful game.”
+Given all that’s wrong with American football, I may have to stop mocking what billions of people all over the world like to call “the beautiful game.”

 Last season I didn’t watch football.
 With the Packers suffering through a season without Aaron Rodgers, that was little sacrifice.
 But the Badgers flirted with competing for a national title, and yet I barely watched a few downs of their bowl game.